shakeel-data/retail-performance-analysis-sql/README.md

 # 🛒 Retail Analytics Project | SQL
+Retail sales is essential for businesses aiming to make informed, data-driven decisions.
+It provides valuable insights into customer purchasing behavior, product performance, and sales trends.
+By analyzing transactional data, companies can identify peak sales periods, top-performing categories, and shifting customer preferences.
+These insights enable businesses to optimize pricing strategies, manage inventory efficiently, and tailor marketing efforts—leading to improved customer satisfaction, increased revenue, and a stronger competitive edge in the market.

 ## Project Overview
 SQL skills commonly applied by data analysts to clean, explore, and analyze retail sales data.
 It involves creating a structured retail database, conducting exploratory data analysis (EDA), and key for business growth barriers and solutions through well-crafted SQL queries.
 This project Designed for data analysis and serves as a practical mastering of SQL in real-world business contexts.